thomasdk/landing_KTD/content/authors/admin/_index.md

   - Visitors
 ---

 Dr. Thomas Krause is a postdoctoral researcher at the Institute for Social Sciences at the University of Stuttgart.
-His core research areas include methods of empirical social research, statistical learning and modeling, LLM Applications, longitudinal analysis methods, prejudice and gambling research.
+His core research areas include methods of empirical social research, statistical learning and modeling, LLM Applications, longitudinal analysis methods, prejudice, sensitive topics and addiction research.